cjcenizal/complex-view/README.md

 # Architecting complex views in AngularJS

+*tldr: Keep your codebase manageable by breaking up big views into many small directives, and distributing controller logic among them.*

 Architecting an Angular app can be tricky, especially as it grows in complexity.
 To keep it maintainable as it grows, we can break the view code up in modular, narrowly-defined directives.
 We'll fulfill DRY principles and respect a clear separation of concerns.

 I’m not a sports guy, but I know beer pong and [Calvinball](http://4.bp.blogspot.com/_zRSvuGbL2L0/TE0I0GlkcTI/AAAAAAAAAg4/kpmU0AfcOAA/s1600/Calvinball%2B5-27-90.jpg), so to illustrate these ideas, I made an app for managing my fantasy teams for these two classic sports.
 [See it in action](http://cjcenizal.github.io/complex-view).